Work status does not change an employee’s or a former employee’s ability to file a workers’ compensation claim.

 Being fired for no reason is still a firing.
 It is legal in Washington except in limited situations such as where the worker has a union or contract protections.
 Being fired for no reason does not negatively affect employment securities or L&I time loss benefits.

 Being laid off is a reduction in work force, usually based on the employer’s business considerations.
-Being laid off does not affect employment security and L&I benefits.
+Being laid off does not in and of itself affect employment security and L&I benefits.

 Being fired for an impermissible reason is a problem for the employer.
 This is discrimination.
 Discrimination is against the law.